Welcome to BRB, everyone!

 My apologies.
 I know it's been a very long time since I published a post.
 But my writing career is heading down a different road, not that I've given up on Blak Rayne, but this pen name will be evolving in the new year to include straight romance and thrillers.
 Whereas my new pseudonym, which I will publish under in 2020, will be strictly adult science-fiction and fantasy.
 Anyway, I've been entrenched in writing, editing and preparing for my forth-coming publications, a quadrilogy.
 So, thanks for sticking around!

 In manga there are countless stories that deal with non-consensual sex.
-For some reason many authors in this medium seem to use a common theme: the victim falls in love with their rapist or another way of putting it: the rapist claims they love the victim and instead of treating them in a deserving manner they get scared and rape them to get their point across.
+For some reason many authors in this medium seem to use a common theme: the victim falls in love with their rapist.
+Or another way of putting it: the perpetrator claims they love the victim and instead of treating them in a deserving manner they get scared and rape them to get their point across.

 Yeah, I know, creepy isn't it.